 Preprints and Submitted Version: Authors can share their submitted version anywhere at any time.
 If accepted for publication, the published scource must be acknowledged and the submitted version must be linked to the formal publication via its Digital Object Identifier (DOI).
 Submitted versions should not be added to or enhanced in any way in order to appear more like, or to substitute for, the final versions of articles.

-Postprints - Accepted Version (Author Accepted Manuscript, AAM): Authors can share their accepted version at any repository and the author’s homepage at any time.
-After publication, the published scource must be acknowledged and the accepted version must be linked to the formal publication via its Digital Object Identifier (DOI).
-Accepted versions should not be added to or enhanced in any way in order to appear more like, or to substitute for, the final versions of articles.
+Postprints - Accepted Version (Author Accepted Manuscript, AAM): Authors can archive their Author Accepted Manuscript (AAM) for free public use on personal or institutional websites and/or in any open access institutional repository under a CC BY license with no embargo period.
+After publication, the published source must be acknowledged and the accepted version must be linked to the Version of Record (VoR) via its Digital Object Identifier (DOI).
+Accepted versions should not be added to or enhanced in any way in order to appear more like, or to substitute for, the VoR.

-Postprints - Published Version (Version of Record, VoR): Authors are encouraged to submit their published articles to institutional repositories.
+Postprints - Published Version (Version of Record, VoR): Authors can archive their Version of Record (VoR) for free public use on personal or institutional websites and/or in any open access institutional repository under a CC BY license with no embargo period.
 The published source must be acknowledged with citation and must link to the published article with DOI.